Fuzzy concept: Social science and the media

-The idea of fuzzy concepts has also been applied in the philosophical, sociological and linguistic analysis of human behaviour.
+The idea of fuzzy concepts has also been applied in the linguistic, economic and sociological analysis of human behaviour.

 Sociology and linguistics

 In a 1973 paper, George Lakoff analyzed hedges in the interpretation of the meaning of categories.
 Charles Ragin and others have applied the idea to sociological analysis.
 For example, fuzzy set qualitative comparative analysis ("fsQCA") has been used by German researchers to study problems posed by ethnic diversity in Latin America.
 In New Zealand, Taiwan, Iran, Malaysia, the European Union and Croatia, economists have used fuzzy concepts to model and measure the underground economy of their country.
 Kofi Kissi Dompere applied methods of fuzzy decision, approximate reasoning, negotiation games and fuzzy mathematics to analyze the role of money, information and resources in a "political economy of rent-seeking", viewed as a game played between powerful corporations and the government.

-Thomas Kron uses fuzzy logic to model sociological theory.
-On the one hand, he has presented an integral action-theoretical model with the help of fuzzy logic.
-With Lars Winter he works on the extension of the system theory of Niklas Luhmann by means of the "Kosko-Cube".
-Furthermore, he has explained transnational terrorism and other contemporary phenomena with the help of fuzzy logic, e.g. uncertainty, hybridity, violence and culture.
+The German researcher Thomas Kron has used fuzzy methods to model sociological theory, creating an integral action-theoretical model with the aid of fuzzy logic.
+With Lars Winter, Kron developed the system theory of Niklas Luhmann further, using the so-called "Kosko-Cube".
+Kron studies transnational terrorism and other contemporary phenomena using fuzzy logic, to understand conditions involving uncertainty, hybridity, violence and cultural systems.

 A concept may be deliberately created by sociologists as an ideal type to understand something imaginatively, without any strong claim that it is a "true and complete description" or a "true and complete reflection" of whatever is being conceptualized.

 In a more general sociological or journalistic sense, a "fuzzy concept" has come to mean a concept which is meaningful but inexact, implying that it does not exhaustively or completely define the meaning of the phenomenon to which it refers – often because it is too abstract.
 In this context, it is said that fuzzy concepts "lack clarity and are difficult to test or operationalize".
 To specify the relevant meaning more precisely, additional distinctions, conditions and/or qualifiers would be required.

 A few examples can illustrate this kind of usage: